SIGNIFICANT ACCOUNTING POLICIES:

 4. Derivative transactions

-Foreign exchange forward contracts not intended for trading, that are entered into to establish the amount of reporting currency required or available at the settlement date of a transaction, and are outstanding at the Balance Sheet date, are effectively valued at the closing spot rate.
+Foreign exchange forward contracts not intended for trading, that are entered into to establish the amount of reporting currency required or available at the settlement date of a transaction and are outstanding at the Balance Sheet date, are accounted in accordance with Accounting Standard 11, The Effects of Changes in Foreign Exchange Rates.
 The premium or discount arising at the inception of such forward exchange contract is amortised as expense or income over the life of the contract.

 The Bank identifies the hedged item (asset or liability) at the inception of the transaction itself.
 Hedge effectiveness is ascertained at the time of the inception of the hedge and periodically thereafter.